microfleet/core/packages/core/docs/recipes/amqp.md

 # Use of the AMQP Plugin

 For communication between different services, you can use a lot of protocols.
-In this recipe, we will try to use the AMQP Protocol plugin to communicate our service and configure the message resending in case of errors.
+In this recipe, we will try to use the AMQP Protocol plugin to communicate with our service and configure the message resending in case of errors.

 * [Service configuration](#service-configuration)
 * [Communication](#communication-between-microfleet-based-services)